 At Pitt-Johnstown we strive to help our students be proficient in four areas of development: leadership, involvement, service, and teamwork.
-Recognizing that graduates possessing these attributes are highly sought for employment and admissions to professional and graduate school, we have designed the Real World Action Program (RWAP) to prepare our students to be competitive against their regional, national and international peers.
-The RWAP provides students with a coherent and manageable way to navigate the collegiate experience that extends learning beyond the traditional classroom walls.
+Recognizing that graduates possessing these attributes are highly sought for employment and admissions to professional and graduate school, we have designed a Program for Real World Action to prepare our students to be competitive against their regional, national and international peers.
+The program provides students with a coherent and manageable way to navigate the collegiate experience that extends learning beyond the traditional classroom walls.

 - Career, Personal, and Professional Development

 - Civic and Community Engagement

 Students who participate receive a co-curricular “transcript” documenting their achievements.
 Students who fully engage with the program will be able to confidently articulate their out-of-class experiences to prospective employers and graduate schools and demonstrate that they have become well-rounded and marketable.

 The program provides students with a list of programs and experiences that will help them achieve specific learning outcomes within each component area.
 By offering thought-provoking, skill-building programs and events, students will have the necessary options available to fulfill the requirements of the program.
 Students get program credit for attending programs and activities (many of which they would do as a matter of course).
 Due to the diverse nature of the program's experiences, students are encouraged to move out of their comfort zone, thereby helping them grow and develop in a wide range of areas.

 Students may complete the program in as little as 2 years, or they may balance the curriculum during their entire tenure at Pitt-Johnstown – the key is that each student has a plan for completion that works for them and fits into the academic schedule.
 To assist with developing that plan, students are assigned a Success Coach (a member of the Pitt-Johnstown faculty or staff) who will periodically touch base with them to make sure they are moving towards completion of the program.